Fadma1234/Horoscope/README.md

 - Basic styling with CSS

 ## How to use
-Just click the link on the right side of this page under about website
+Just click the link on the right side of this page under about

 ## Files
 - `index.html` – main page